-The impact that a deed in lieu has on your score depends primarily on your credit history.
-If you had a high credit score to begin with, a deed in lieu will cause a bigger fall in your score than if you started out with a low score.
-So, if you're one of the few borrowers who hasn't missed many payments—or any payments—before doing a deed in lieu, you'll likely see your score drop 100 points or more.
-On the other hand, if you've missed a bunch of payments before completing a deed in lieu and had a correspondingly low credit score, your score won't fall as much.
+The impact that a deed in lieu has on your scores depends primarily on your credit history.
+If you had high credit scores to begin with, a deed in lieu will cause a bigger fall in your scores than if you started out with low scores.
+So, if you're one of the few borrowers who hasn't missed many payments—or any payments—before doing a deed in lieu, you'll likely see your scores drop 100 points or more.
+On the other hand, if you've missed a bunch of payments before completing a deed in lieu and had correspondingly low credit scores, your scores won't fall as much.
 According to FICO, if you start with a score of around 780, a deed in lieu (without a deficiency balance) shaves 105 to 125 points off your score; but if you start with a score of 680, you'll lose 50 to 70 points.

-After a deed in lieu, it will likely take several years for your score to recover—longer if your score started out high.
+After a deed in lieu, it will likely take several years for your scores to recover—longer if your scores started out high.
 Though, the time it takes to rebuild credit is largely affected by your payment history and outstanding debt going forward.
-So, if you stay current on your bills and your available credit increases, your score will likely rebound more quickly than if you continue to make some late payments and stay overextended.
+So, if you stay current on your bills and your available credit increases, your scores will likely rebound more quickly than if you continue to make late payments and stay overextended.

 A bankruptcy is worse for your credit than a deed in lieu and other loss mitigation options.
-Again, if you had a high credit score to begin with, your score will plunge more than if you started out with a low score.
+Again, if you had high credit scores to begin with, your scores will plunge more than if you started out with low scores.
 According to FICO, if you start out with a credit score of 780 and file for bankruptcy, you'll lose 220 to 240 points.
 If you have a score of 680, you'll lose 130 to 150 points.

-Even though a bankruptcy will hurt your credit score more than a deed in lieu, filing for bankruptcy might still be a good option for you, particularly if you have other debts you can reduce or eliminate through the process.
-If you're eligible, you can discharge certain debts with a Chapter 7 bankruptcy, as well as delay a foreclosure—maybe by a few months—giving you some extra time to live in the home.
+Even though a bankruptcy will hurt your credit scores more than a deed in lieu, filing for bankruptcy might still be a good option, particularly if you have a lot of debts you can reduce or eliminate through the process.
+If you're eligible, you can discharge certain debts with a Chapter 7 bankruptcy, as well as delay a foreclosure, maybe by a few months, giving you some extra time to live in the home.
 (With a deed in lieu of foreclosure, you might have to move out sooner than you would after filing for bankruptcy.)